aFarkas/lazysizes/plugins/parent-fit/README.md

 		 style="max-width: 100%; max-height: 100%;" />
 </div>
 ```

+In case the *width* keyword is used, lazySizes simply takes the width of the parent container instead of the ``img`` element itself.
+In this case a **h** descriptor isn't necessary.

 Note: This plugin should be also added, if you use the [bgset plugin](../bgset/) in combination with ``data-sizes="auto"`` and ``background-size: cover|contain``.